 “Intercepted” Communications are Prohibited

-A party to a divorce will encounter problems, however, if he or she attempts to access without authorization “a facility through which an electronic communication service is provided” and obtain, alter, or prevent authorized access to a wire or electronic communication while such message is being electronically stored in such a system.
+A party to a divorce will encounter problems, however, if he or she attempts to access without authorization “a facility through which an electronic communication service is provided” and obtain, alter, or prevent authorized access to a wire or electronic communication while the message is being electronically stored in such a system.
 The sort of behavior that would violate this statute includes “snooping” on your spouse’s computer and reading his or her e-mails without permission.

 For instance, suppose that Olivia believes her spouse Tim is concealing marital assets by giving things to his friends for “safekeeping.”
-During a mediation session, Olivia sees that Tim has left his computer in the room while everyone else but her has left to take a break.
+During a mediation session, Olivia sees that Tim has left his computer in the room while everyone else but she has left to take a break.
 Olivia seizes the opportunity and gains access to Tim’s e-mail account.
 Her suspicions are confirmed once she sees several e-mails between Tim and his friends in which Tim talks about delivering valuable property to his friends until after the divorce is over.
 Olivia prints out the e-mails and tries to use them later in court.
-Not only may a judge rule the printed e-mails inadmissible, but Olivia may find herself guilty of a first degree misdemeanor, subjecting her to criminal penalties.
+Not only may a judge rule the printed e-mails inadmissible, but Olivia may find herself guilty of a first-degree misdemeanor, subjecting her to criminal penalties.

 O’Brien v.
 O’Brien

 The Florida case of O’Brien v.
 O’Brien is illustrative.
 In this 2005 case, the husband and wife were seeking a divorce.
-Prior to a hearing, the wife had installed a certain spywareprogram onto her husband’s computer.
+Prior to a hearing, the wife had installed a certain spyware program onto her husband’s computer.
 This particular program intercepted e-mails and electronic communications at the time they were either sent from or received by the husband’s computer and then routed a copy of the intercepted message to a special file on the computer’s hard drive.
 The wife would then access the secret file and retrieve the intercepted message.
 The wife attempted to introduce the messages she intercepted using this program (which showed her husband having an affair with another woman), but both the circuit court as well as the appellate court denied the wife’s request to admit the communications into evidence.
 The appellate court found that the wife’s actions were a violation of Florida law, and therefore the intercepted communications were properly excluded from evidence.

 Accessing a Computer Without Permission